godot-dimensions/g4mf/specification/parts/mesh/blend.md

 The `"normal"` property is an object that defines the offset or displacement of the per-vertex-instance normals for the blend shape.
 This property is optional and defaults to no displacement.

 If the mesh has multiple surfaces, the blend shape target indices are a combination of the per-vertex-instance indices for all surfaces in the mesh.
-For example, for a 4D mesh with two surfaces, the first with 10 tetrahedral cells and the second with 20 tetrahedral cells, indices 0 to 39 refer to the first surface's vertex indices, and indices 40 to 119 refer to the second surface's vertex indices.
+For example, for a 4D mesh with two surfaces, the first with 10 tetrahedral simplex cells and the second with 20 tetrahedral simplex cells, indices 0 to 39 refer to the first surface's vertex indices, and indices 40 to 119 refer to the second surface's vertex indices.

 Normals MUST be re-normalized after applying all blend shapes for a mesh.